bulaya-ute/open_download_manager/README.md

 3. Commit your changes (`git commit -m 'Add YourFeature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a Pull Request.

-Please follow the [Code of Conduct](CODE_OF_CONDUCT.md) and ensure your code adheres to the project's style guidelines.

 ## License